 What Are the Benefits of Sesame Seed Oil?

-Low vitamin K levels can also lead to weak hair at the minimum and hair loss if not addressed.
+Low vitamin K levels can also lead to weak hair at the minimum and significant hair loss if not addressed.

-- Sesame seed oil contains sesamol and sesamin, fatty acids that support cardiovascular health and lowers cholesterol levels.
+Sesame seed oil contains sesamol and sesamin, fatty acids that support cardiovascular health and lowers cholesterol levels.

-- The sesamol contained in the oil is a very powerful antioxidant that protects the cells from damage that could lead to more serious diseases.
+The sesamol contained in the oil is a very powerful antioxidant that protects the cells from damage that could lead to more serious diseases.

 How to Use Sesame Seed Oil in Cooking

 - Sesame seeds can be used as a topping in a lot of dishes.
 I love it on my salads and sometimes on salmon.